swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

         /// SwiftPM version.
         var moduleName: String { get }

-        /// The path of the target source directory. var targetDirectory: Path { get }
+        /// Path of the target source directory. var targetDirectory: Path { get }

+        /// Path of the public headers directory, if any (Clang targets only). var publicHeadersDirectory: Path? { get }
     }

-    /// The path of an output directory where the plugin or the build commands
+    /// The path of a writable directory where the plugin or the build commands
     /// it constructs can write anything it wants to.
 This includes generated
-    /// source files that should be further processed, and it could include
+    /// source files that should be processed further, and it could include
     /// any caches used by the build tool or by the plugin itself.
 The plugin
     /// is in complete control of what is written under this directory, and
     /// the contents are preserved between builds.